 Osteoporosis.
 If your bones continue to release calcium into your blood, you can develop the bone-thinning disease osteoporosis, which could lead to bone fractures, spinal column curvature and loss of height.

 Kidney stones.
-If your urine contains too much calcium, crystals may form in your kidneys.
-Over time, the crystals may combine to form kidney stones.
+If your urine contains too much calcium, crystals might form in your kidneys.
+Over time, the crystals can combine to form kidney stones.
 Passing a stone can be extremely painful.

 Kidney failure.
 Severe hypercalcemia can damage your kidneys, limiting their ability to cleanse the blood and eliminate fluid.